shaeberling/sdltrs/README.md

 This branch contains the SDL2 version with hardware rendering support.
 Altough *experimental*, it's recommended for newer operating systems ...

+This version is available in Valerio Lupi's fork of the [RetroPie-Setup].

 ## Binaries

   * [sdl2trs.exe]    (32-bit, needs [SDL2.DLL])